Delhi great mosque at sunset/Shutterstock.com

 Positions: The socially conservative group does not recognize the legitimacy of the monarchy and stays aloof from politics.
 It seeks radical change of the political system and advocates a democratic state with Sharia law as the main source of legislation.
 Women are allowed to participate in politics and Yassin’s daughter Nadia Yassin heads the women’s branch.

 History: Founded by Sheikh Ahmed Yassin in 1987 during the first Palestinian uprising, Hamas (Harakat al Muqawama al Islamiya) is now led by Khaled Mashaal.
 Hamas grew out of the Muslim Brotherhood and is the most influential Palestinian Islamist group.
 It is a social movement, a militia, and a political party.
 It is on the U.S. list of terrorist groups for carrying out attacks and suicide bombings in Israel.
 After rejecting participation in elections for decades, Hamas ran in local elections in 2004 and won the 2006 parliamentary elections.
+In March 2016, Hamas and Fatah agreed to form a unity government and hold parliamentary elections within six months.

 Positions: Hamas defines itself as a centrist (wasatiyya) movement, which implies a moderate approach and a gradual application of Islamic principles.
 It has increasingly democratized internal procedures, holding leadership elections.
 It supports women’s participation in politics; six of its female candidates won seats in the 2006 election and women sit in the party’s ruling council.
 But many Hamas members favor gender segregation.
 The group rejected participation in the Oslo peace process in the 1990s and opted instead for violent resistance.
 It does not accept Israel but says it will accept a Palestinian state that is based on the 1967 borders.
 Hamas has often mentioned a possible long-term truce.
 The party has had informal contact with several European countries, and its leadership has said it is willing to talk with the United States.